 Each project member move their own tasks to the appropriate columns as they progress in the workflow, until the task is completed and can then be moved to the “DONE” column!
 It is possible to reorganize the columns order, rename them to fit your working group workflow, and create a new one such as when adding a new step in the workflow.

-Each working group has a separate kanban and the team members must be given visibility to tasks and projects that they are part of.
+Each working group of the architecture team has a separate kanban and the members must be given visibility to tasks and projects that they are part of.
 Every kanban board is specifically designed so that you can manage project permission in a simple but efficient way.